webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azure_Developer_AZ-204.md

   - unit of scalability both for provisioned throughput and storage.
   - items added are distributed across the partitions(based on partition key).
   - **Throughput**
-    - **Dedicated**: throughput on container exclusively reserved for container.
+    - **Dedicated**: throughput exclusively reserved for a container.
 Backed by SLA.
     - **Shared**: share throughput with other containers in same database.
 - **Consistency Levels**
   - distributed database must make tradeoff between read consistency, availability, latency, and throughput.